 What can be achieved with our microfluidic software instrumentation tool?

 2017 was a strategic year in terms of software for Fluigent; we actually released two high-level new microfluidics.

-Our instrumentation software tools are designed to be easy-to-use.
-We focus on having everyone work with microfluidics rather than become software experts.
-In case one is facing difficulties, our support team is here to assist, and escalate any tough topics or unwanted behaviors to our R&D software team experts.
+Our microfluidics-focused software tools are designed to be user-friendly.
+We aim to empower everyone to work with microfluidics without the need to become software experts.
+If you encounter difficulties, our dedicated support team is here to assist and escalate any challenging issues or unwanted behaviors to our R&D software team experts for resolution.

 For more information or a technical discussionContact us